48 LikesSocial Care

 Social Worker (Schools, Colleges, Universities)

 If you particularly enjoy working with young people, then a job as a social worker in a school or college could be for you.
 In this diverse role, you’ll be supporting people in a variety of ways, including helping with family issues, relationship counselling and providing sexual health advice and guidance.
+Read this interview with a social worker.

 Is a career in social care for me?